AndreiZoltan/mdp/README.md

 ```

 ## Solution for the stochastic discrete optimal control with discount
+In this section we will examine the stochastic discrete
+optimal control
+problem over infinite time intervals and with the discounted
+summary cost optimization criterion.
 ```
 usage: python optimal.py [-h] [--x0 X0] [--gamma GAMMA] [--path PATH] [--print]